Jahnavi-Rav/Summarizing-News-Headlines-Using-RAG/README.md

 # Summarizing-News-Headlines-Using-RAG

-**Headline Summarization and Retrieval-Augmented Generation (RAG)** This repository contains code for a text summarization and retrieval-augmented generation (RAG) system using state-of-the-art natural language processing models and techniques.
+**Headline Summarization and Retrieval-Augmented Generation (RAG)**

+This repository contains code for a text summarization and retrieval-augmented generation (RAG) system using state-of-the-art natural language processing models and techniques.
 The project focuses on summarizing news headlines and generating contextually relevant summaries using the Retrieval-Augmented Generation approach.

 **Key Features:**

-**Data Preprocessing: **Cleans and preprocesses news headlines from multiple sources using NLTK for text processing tasks such as tokenization, stopword removal, and lemmatization.
+**Data Preprocessing:** Cleans and preprocesses news headlines from multiple sources using NLTK for text processing tasks such as tokenization, stopword removal, and lemmatization.

-**TF-IDF Vectorization: **Utilizes scikit-learn's TF-IDF vectorizer to transform preprocessed headlines into numerical representations for efficient retrieval.
+**TF-IDF Vectorization**: Utilizes scikit-learn's TF-IDF vectorizer to transform preprocessed headlines into numerical representations for efficient retrieval.

-**DPR (Dense Passage Retrieval): **Implements Facebook's DPR model to encode and retrieve relevant headlines based on user queries, enhancing the relevance of generated summaries.
+**DPR (Dense Passage Retrieval):** Implements Facebook's DPR model to encode and retrieve relevant headlines based on user queries, enhancing the relevance of generated summaries.
 BART Model for Summarization: Applies the BART (Bidirectional and Auto-Regressive Transformers) model for generating abstractive summaries from retrieved headlines.

 **RAG Integration:** Implements Retrieval-Augmented Generation (RAG) using Hugging Face's Transformers library, combining a retriever and generator to improve summary quality by incorporating retrieved contexts.

 **Dependencies:**